ETFs are bringing tremendous innovation to investment management, but as with any investment vehicle they’re not without their risks.

 6. Shutdown risk

 There are a lot of ETFs out there that are very popular, and there are a lot that are unloved.
-Each year, about 100 of these unloved ETFs get put out of their misery.
+Over the last 5 years, an average of 150 ETFs closed per year (Source: Bloomberg).

 An ETF shutting down is not the end of the world.
 The fund is liquidated and shareholders are paid in cash.
 It's not fun, though.
 Often, the ETF will realize capital gains during the liquidation process, which it will pay out to the shareholders of record and that could mean an unnecessary tax burden.
 There will also be transaction costs, uneven tracking, and various other grievances.
 One fund company even had the gall to stick shareholders with the legal costs of closing the fund (this is rare, but it did happen).